 He proceeded to walk through the entire apple-sorting process, from the conveyer belts, to turning on the washing mechanisms, to showing how each moving process worked–how apples were sorted by hand and through machine into high and low quality piles.
 He pointed to a 30-foot stack of boxes, with High Quality and Low Quality written in different colors.
 Years back, Lindsey’s customers would switch apples from high and low quality boxes in attempt to pay the lower price, so Lindsey color-coded the boxes so he wouldn’t be swindled.

-Finally he approached a box of small red-green apples, the size of which make them most appealing dsc_0507to deer hunters.
+Finally he approached a box of small red-green apples, the size of which make them most appealing to deer hunters.
 These were Bushy Mountain Limbertwigs– native to the region and the very apple that his great-grandfather grew to found Deal Orchards.
 He picked up one apple and offered a bite to anyone with “good teeth.”
 The consistency was firm, difficult to chew, but flavorfully balanced between tart and sweet.
 He took another apple and placed it on the ground, proceeding to step and place his entire weight on it.
 Then he picked up the apple again to reveal that there were no dents or bruises.

 The day with Lindsey concluded with one last question: What was his favorite apple?
 He answered that if he was ever out in the orchard–after all the customers had come and gotten their pick–and he saw one last Golden Delicious, he would climb to the top of a tree to get it.